-To distract the fracture, the hook of the device is placed against the plate end and the tensioning screw on the device turned anti-clockwise.
+To distract the fracture, the hook of the device is placed against the plate end, and the tensioning screw on the device turned anti-clockwise.

 Application in oblique fractures

-In oblique fractures, the plate should be applied to create an axilla following the same principle as described above for dynamic compression plates.
+In oblique fractures, the plate should be applied to create an axilla following the same principle described above for dynamic compression plates.

 Screws are inserted into the second segment in neutral mode and the device removed.

-4. Bridge plate
+4. Bridge plates

 Bridge plating techniques are used for multifragmentary long bone fractures where intramedullary nailing or conventional plate fixation is not suitable.

 The plate provides relative stability by fixation of the two main fragments, achieving correct length, alignment, and rotation.
-The fracture site is left undisturbed and fracture healing by callus formation is promoted.
+The fracture site is left undisturbed, and fracture healing by callus formation is promoted.